-- Modification: The Trustee may agree, without the consent of the Noteholders to (i) any (a) modification of any of the provisions of these Conditions (other than in respect of a Reserved Matter), the Trust Deed (other than in respect of a Reserved Matter) or the Agency Agreement that is of a formal, minor or technical nature or is made to correct a manifest error, and (ii) any other modification (except as mentioned in the Trust Deed), and any waiver or authorisation of any breach or proposed breach, of any of the provisions of these Conditions, the Trust Deed (other than a breach or proposed breach relation to the subject of a Reserved Matter) or the Agency Agreement that is in the opinion of the Trustee not materially prejudicial to the interests of the Noteholders.
-Any such modification, authorisation or waiver shall be binding on the Noteholders and, if the Trustee so requires, such modification shall be notified to the Noteholders as soon as practicable.
-With respect to any such waiver, the Trustee shall not exercise any powers conferred upon it in contravention of any express direction by an Extraordinary Resolution or of a request in writing made by the holders of not less than 25 per cent. in aggregate principal amount of the Notes then outstanding. - (b) Substitution: The Trust Deed contains provisions permitting the Trustee to agree, subject to such amendment of the Trust Deed and such other conditions as the Trustee may require, but without the consent of the Noteholders, to the substitution of the Issuer's successor in business or any Subsidiary (as defined in the Trust Deed) of the Issuer or its successor in business in place of the Issuer, or of any previous substituted company, as principal debtor under the Trust Deed and the Notes.
+(a) Modification: The EUR Trustee may agree, without the consent of the Noteholders to (i) any modification of any of the provisions of these EUR Conditions (other than in respect of a Reserved Matter), the EUR Trust Deed (other than in respect of a Reserved Matter) or the EUR Agency Agreement that is of a formal, minor or technical nature or is made to correct a manifest error, and (ii) any other modification (except as mentioned in the EUR Trust Deed), and any waiver or authorisation of any breach or proposed breach, of any of the provisions of these EUR Conditions, the EUR Trust Deed (other than a breach or proposed breach relation to the subject of a Reserved Matter) or the EUR Agency Agreement that is in the opinion of the EUR Trustee not materially prejudicial to the interests of the Noteholders.
+Any such modification, authorisation or waiver shall be binding on the Noteholders and, if the EUR Trustee so requires, such modification shall be notified to the Noteholders as soon as practicable.
+With respect to any such waiver, the EUR Trustee shall not exercise any powers conferred upon it in contravention of any express direction by an Extraordinary Resolution or of a request in writing made by the holders of not less than 25 per cent. in aggregate principal amount of the EUR Notes then outstanding.

+(b) Substitution: The EUR Trust Deed contains provisions permitting the EUR Trustee to agree, subject to such amendment of the EUR Trust Deed and such other conditions as the EUR Trustee may require, but without the consent of the Noteholders, to the substitution of the Issuer's successor in business or any Subsidiary (as defined in the EUR Trust Deed) of the Issuer or its successor in business in place of the Issuer, or of any previous substituted company, as principal debtor under the EUR Trust Deed and the EUR Notes.

-No Noteholder shall, in connection with any substitution, be entitled to claim any indemnification or payment in respect of any tax consequence thereof for such Noteholder except to the extent provided for in Condition 7 (Taxation) (or any undertaking given in addition to or substitution for it pursuant to the provisions of the Trust Deed).
+No Noteholder shall, in connection with any substitution, be entitled to claim any indemnification or payment in respect of any tax consequence thereof for such Noteholder except to the extent provided for in EUR Condition 7 (Taxation) (or any undertaking given in addition to or substitution for it pursuant to the provisions of the EUR Trust Deed).